jmatheson/murseless/README.md

 * Set up Nightscout using Heroku [ http://www.nightscout.info/wiki/labs/how-to-heroku].
 We want Heroku, not Azure.
 * Connect your Dexcom G5 to your Nightscout instance [http://www.nightscout.info/wiki/welcome/nightscout-with-ios-and-dexcom-share/nightscout-bridge-for-dexcom-g5]

-Format SD Card (Mac instructions, one time and then every time your SD card get corrupted)
+Format SD Card (Mac instructions, Each time you start with a new Micro SD card or one that had been get corrupted)
 * Format/Reformat your Micro SD card with SDFormatter [https://www.sdcard.org/downloads/formatter_4/].
 Select Overrite.
 It will take 20-30 minutes.
 * Install NOOBS from  [https://www.raspberrypi.org/downloads/noobs/].
 * Unzip NOOBS.
 Open the NOOBS directory.
 Copy all the files to your Micro SD Card.
 Don't simply copy the NOOBS directory itself.
 That will not work.
 * Plug in your pi with a network cable, mouse and hdmi to a monitor (no keyboard needed).
 Insert the Micro SD card, then plug the pi into a battery or wall.
 * Finish installing the OS on your pi from there using on screen instructions.

-Setup openaps
+Setup openaps (Every time you start with a new Micro SD card)
 * Log in to your pi ```ssh pi@raspberrypi.local``` from your laptop/desktop computer using the Terminal program (assuming it is on the same network as your Pi).
 The password by defailt is ```raspberry```
 * Set timezone by typing in```sudo raspi-config``` and then follow the menu's to set your Timezone.
 Save when done.
 * Run ```curl -s https://gist.githubusercontent.com/jmatheson/755891b12ce051bde10c/raw/9b059c2a748813c7af44ecaeeeccd1c3177ee5ce/.profile```.
 This will grab a sample .profile for setting up your environment variables.